Skip to content

 skillpm publish --access public

-The skill directory name should be the unscoped name (e.g., skills/my-skill/).
+The skill directory name should be the unscoped name (for example, skills/my-skill/).

 Validate before publishing